 Language takes chaos and brings it into form.
-It articulates that which is vague and in the mind, and aligns the chaotic thought form into a state that can be understood.
-When words are not pinned to things and they are unknown, life is chaotic and very quickly becomes ‘scary’.
-Nobody is free of this conundrum.
-It is part of our condition.
+It therefore articulates that which is vague and in the mind, and aligns the chaotic thought form into something that can be understood.
+When words are not pinned to things and they are unknown, all is chaotic and can quickly become ‘scary’ as it resides in the unknown to take on monstrous forms.
 But when words are attributed to objects, states of being and situations, alignment is brought forth and – as if the chaos that was ruling the psyche has now been alchemised—order is formed.
 We have Aha! and the Now I understand! moments of realisation.
-When something is not named, and exists in the unknown realm, the mind leads itself into disarray, because the imagination (having seen so many things) while inside this chaotic, unknown and scary state projects what become monsters onto what it sees.
+When something is not named, and exists in the unknown realm, the mind leads itself into disarray, because the imagination projects what become monsters onto what it sees.
 It grabs content from its visual archive and pins it onto a blank canvas.

 People can spend years, decades, indeed their entire lives in these chaotic, unstable states of being, and a person lives in angst.
 If luck permits, such a person can catch a glimpse of order, and the opportunity to exit the chaos reveals itself.
-That would be the time to go for it!
-This is the time to start writing!
+That would be the time to go for it, to start writing!
 Suddenly the inspiration to order what can now be observed as chaotic becomes necessary – but not everyone has the time, know how or linguistic intelligence to write an entire book.
-Furthermore, the concept of doing it well and doing it right and doing it justice is too pressurising.
+Furthermore, the concept of doing it well and doing it right and doing it just is too pressurising.
 The relationship between ghostwriter and subject is alchemical.
 It brings order out of chaos.

-Being specific and trying to be descriptive with precision as a writer is therefore mutual to our understanding something and the process therefore of ghostwriting life story is more than just telling a good tale; it exists in helping bring order back to a person’s imbalanced life.
-‘The un-name-able is far more terrifying than the nameable,’ said Jordan Peterson, as the mind will recruit that which it can imagine and then place that onto the ‘other’ that it is observing.
-With this, we can get ourselves into some funny old states – drive ourselves mad in fact, and ‘we can put monsters everywhere,’ as he says on The Rubin Report, ‘if you can’t name it, you’re telling yourself that you’re so terrified that you can’t bring your attention to bear on it,’ and this is why I have great respect for a person who engages a writer to ghost their life story.
-And it works: for the relationship between ghostwriter and subject won’t allow for a dynamic where the person avoids facing their shadow, as the ghostwriter has a responsibility to draw out of their subject all of the life story that they have been repressing.
-‘This bit isn’t important,’ a person might tell a ghostwriter, but that may not be the case whatsoever.
-Remember, the chaos has won if you can’t face it.
+Being specific and trying to be descriptive with precision as a writer is therefore mutual to understanding something and the process therefore of ghostwriting life story is more than just telling a good tale; it exists in helping bring order back to a person’s imbalanced life.
+‘The un-name-able is far more terrifying than the nameable,’ said Jordan Peterson, as the mind will recruit that which it can ‘imagine’ and then place that onto the ‘other’ that it is observing.
+With this, we can get ourselves into some funny old states – drive ourselves mad in fact, and ‘we can put monsters everywhere,’ he says on The Rubin Report.
+‘If you can’t name it, you’re telling yourself that you’re so terrified that you can’t bring your attention to bear on it,’ and this is why I have great respect for a person who engages a writer to ghost their life story.
+And it works: for the relationship between ghostwriter and subject won’t allow for a dynamic where the person avoids facing their shadow, as the writer holds the responsibility to draw out of their subject, all of the life story that they have been repressing.

-In conclusion, there is nothing scarier than that which is unspeakable (and imagined) and not only is it therefore important for people to exercise their imaginations onto the page – it is dangerous if they don’t; especially if their nature is creative.
+We have discussed how there is nothing scarier than that which is unspeakable, not nameable and and imagined and not only is it therefore important for people to exercise their imaginations onto the page – it is dangerous if they don’t; especially if their nature is creative.
 To not write and to not name and to not articulate that which is either real or imagined is not only an assault on the intellect, and degrading to it, but it is an assault on whatever role consciousness is playing in our being.
-To write therefore is a duty and an act of and for the good of this world, for as Kafka wrote in a letter to his closest friend Max Brod in 1922, two years prior his death, ‘A non-writing writer is a monster courting insanity’; the perfect quote to reference considering Brod was in many ways Kafka’s ghost.
+To write therefore is a duty and for the good of this world, for as Kafka wrote in a letter to his close friend Max Brod in 1922, two years prior his death, ‘A non-writing writer is a monster courting insanity’; the perfect quote to reference considering Brod was in many ways Kafka’s ghost.

 Kafka, in his dying words, requested that Brod destroy his unpublished works, but instead he did the opposite; he took Kafka’s novels and diaries, and brought them all into form and in doing so – he archived them in our record by saving them from the Nazis.
 History has subsequently considered Brod to be Kafka’s biographer because amidst the chaos of war, Brod fled Prague in 1939 with a suitcase of papers and went to Palestine.
 It was there that he brought it all together – into order, and as Brod published the writings he now held, Kafka’s works gathered wider and greater praise.